rajp432/raj_demo/README.md

 # raj_demo
-This is my Git &amp; Github class
+This is my Git &amp; Github class.